project-generator/project_generator_definitions/README.md

 progendef create -m lpc1768 -t iar -f lpc1768_blinky.ewp
 ```

-This creates lpc1768.yaml file in the current directory.
+This creates ``lpc1768.yaml`` file in the current directory.
+This YAML file should be placed in ``project_generator_definitions/mcu``.
+There should be a vendor folder, and MCU file inside.

 ## YAML records